networknt/light-doc/content/en/concern/api-key.md

 ```

 This is the [PR](https://github.com/networknt/light-gateway/issues/92) on how we add the apikey handler to the chain in the light-gateway values.yml file.

+### Unified Security

+When light-gateway is used for multiple consumers and providers, chances are API Key, Basic, JWT, and SWT security will be used by different services.
+And one service might use several security handlers simultaneously to allow different consumers to authenticate and authorize themselves.
+In this case, the API Key handler can join the [UnifiedSecurityHandler][] for a unified security solution.

+[UnifiedSecurityHandler]: /service/gateway/unified-security/